abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

             |idC|        1|      7|
             +---+---------+-------+

 In this example, a case class Sales is first defined.
 Then the  sale records are converted to a DataFrame using .toDF method and the defined case class.
 Following a temporary view is created with a name Sales.
-Then a standard Spark SQL Select statment is executed to query the Sales View.
+Then a standard Spark SQL SELECT statment is executed to query the Sales View.